oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

     ![Terraform Apply Option](./images/terraform-apply.png " ")

 3. Once this job succeeds, your environment is created!
-Time to login to your instance to finish the configuration.
+Time to log in to your instance to finish the configuration.

     ![Terraform Apply Successful Output](./images/terraform-apply-success.png " ")